cybertim/iagobot/README.md

 ### Registration Whatsapp

-You can register an extra phone number (by an extra simcard) to use with this bot.
+You can register an extra phone number (buy an extra simcard) to use with this bot.
 To register to whatsapp and get the correct password:

 1. go to http://whitesoft.dyndns.org:2222/whatsapp_sms and request an sms